SEKOIA-IO/documentation/docs/xdr/features/collect/assets.md

 **Set the Contextual Property `edr_agent_id` to Host**

 This rule enriches an existing asset with the `edr_agent_id` contextual property (for example `sentinelone_agent_id`).
 This property is extracted from the values of `agent.id` and `agent.type`.
-This rule only applies to assets of `Host` category.

-Note that a single host can have multiple EDR agent IDs.
+Note that this rule only applies to assets of `Host` category and that a single host can have multiple EDR agent IDs.

 ### Discover unique Hosts